• Skip to primary navigation

 Jump to Recipe

-Strawberry Jam Frozen Yogurt Popsicles are an easy, two-ingredient recipe, and perfect for a hot summer day.
-These sweet frozen treats can be customized with your favorite flavor combinations, and take just 5 minutes of prep time.
+Frozen yogurt popsicles is an easy, two-ingredient recipe that's perfect for a hot summer day.
+These sweet frozen treats can be customized with your favorite flavor of jam and take just 5 minutes of prep.

 Strawberry popsicles on a white wood counter top.